-Income from foreign securities and possessions is, with some exceptions (see Paragraphs 3.1 and 7 below), chargeable to tax under Paragraphs (e) and (f) of Case III of Schedule D as contained in Section 18(2) TCA 1997.
+Income from foreign securities and possessions is, with some exceptions (see Paragraphs $\underline{3.1}$ and $\underline{7}$ below), chargeable to tax under Paragraphs (e) and (f) of Case III of Schedule D as contained in section 18(2) TCA 1997.

-Section 70(2) TCA 1997 states that the income chargeable under Case III of Schedule shall be "be computed on the full amount of the profits or income arising within the year of assessment".
+Section 70(2) TCA 1997 states that the income chargeable under Case III of Schedule D shall "be computed on the full amount of the profits or income arising within the year of assessment".

 Section 71 TCA 1997 deals with income from foreign securities and possessions.
 Section 71(1) TCA 1997 states that income chargeable under Case III of Schedule D in respect of foreign securities and possessions shall be computed on the full amount of income arising in the year of assessment (i.e. the 'arising basis').
-However, Section 71(2) TCA 1997 provides that Section 71(1) shall not apply to any person who satisfies the Revenue Commissioners that he or she is not domiciled in the State.
-Where Section 71(2) applies, Section 71(3) states -
+However, section 71(2) TCA 1997 provides that section 71(1) shall not apply to any person who satisfies Revenue that he or she is not domiciled in the State.

-(3) ......, the tax shall, subject to section 70, be computed on the full amount of the actual sums received in the State from remittances payable in the State, or from property imported, or from money or value arising from property not imported, or from money or value so received on credit or on account in respect of such remittances, property, money or value brought into the State in the year of assessment without any deduction or abatement.
+Where section 71(2) applies, section 71(3) states that "the tax shall, subject to section 70, be computed on the full amount of the actual sums received in the State from remittances payable in the State, or from property imported, or from money or value arising from property not imported, or from money or value so received on credit or on account in respect of such remittances, property, money or value brought into the State in the year of assessment without any deduction or abatement".